 - 3) The procedures on:

 - a.
 Request to Access Information / Record; and

 - b.
 Appeal to Access Information / Record.

-4) Forms on:
+- 4) Forms on:

 - a.
 Request Form; and

 - b.
-Letter Template for the Denial of Request.
+FOI Response Template.

-- 5) Schedule of applicable fees.
+- 5) Schedule of applicable fees and charges.

 POLICY STATEMENT

 Consistent with the constitutional mandates upholding the right to freedom of information and the implementation of a policy of full public disclosure of all its transactions involving public interest, the IC is committed to disclose information to the public involving public interest, subject to limitations as provided by the Constitution, applicable laws, rules, regulations and procedures, such as the Republic Act (RA) No. 10173, otherwise known as the "Data Privacy Act," and the List of Exceptions approved by the Office of the President, among others.